North Tuddenham

 North Tuddenham is a civil parish in the English county of Norfolk, North Tuddenham is 3 mi east of East Dereham, and is close to the A47 road.

+St. Mary's Church

 The parish church is dedicated to St Mary.

+Etymology

 The villages name means 'Tuda's homestead/village'.

+Geography

 It covers an area of 9.41 km2 and had a population of 305 in 121 households at the 2001 census, increasing to a population of 335 in 138 households at the 2011 Census.
 For the purposes of local government, it falls within the Upper Wensum Ward of Breckland District Council and the Elmham and Mattishall Division of Norfolk County Council.

-RAF Tuddenham is nearby: in 1944, a USAF B24 bomber plane on a training mission crashed at North Tuddenham, killing the eight crew members.
-A memorial plaque is in St Mary's church.
+RAF Tuddenham is nearby.
+In 1944, a USAAF B24 bomber, assembling for what would become an aborted mission due to weather conditions, lost a wing and crashed at North Tuddenham, killing eight of the ten crew members.
+A memorial plaque is located in St Mary's church.
 The incident is also commemorated in a village flag, designed by a local school student, Esme Okan, in 2021.